arijitdirghangi/OS-Hardening/Ubuntu_20_04_OS_hardening.md

 ---

 **`💡 2ND Scenario`**
-If you haven't separated the partitions during OS installations, now you want to separate `/tmp` to different partition, then follow the below steps:
+If you didn’t separate the `/tmp` partition during OS installation and wish to do so now, follow the steps below.

 - List your all available disks using: `fdisk -l`